balloman/balloman/README.md

 ### Hi there 👋🏿

-Currently a junior at the University of Alabama in Huntsville
+Currently a senior at the University of Alabama in Huntsville
 Currently at Amazon as an intern on the Astro team.
 Formerly at Abaco Systems